richteraj/cminitests/README.md

 Simply copy the file `cminitests.h` into the test directory and include it into the test executable.
-A test skeleton is inside the `examples` directory.
+Test skeletons are inside the `examples` directory.

 Usage
 ------------------------------------------------------------------------